-(a) All Federal financial assistance announcements and Federal award information must be in the English language.
-Applications must be submitted in the English language and must be in the terms of U.S. dollars.
-If the Federal awarding agency receives applications in another currency, the Federal awarding agency will evaluate the application by converting the foreign currency to United States currency using the date specified for receipt of the application.
+(a) All Federal financial assistance announcements, applications, and Federal award information should be in the English language and must be in terms of U.S. dollars.
+However, Federal agencies, recipients, and subrecipients may issue or translate a Federal award or other documents into another language.
+A Federal agency may translate formal or informal announcements of the availability of Federal funding through a financial assistance program, such as a notice of funding opportunity, when translations may serve to increase the pool of applicants or the participation of a specific community (for example, programs administered in foreign countries where the primary language is not English).
+Federal agencies must maintain an official controlling English version of the Federal financial assistance announcement and the Federal award, including the terms and conditions.(b) Applications, reports, and official correspondence may be submitted in languages other than English if specified in the notice of funding opportunity or the terms and conditions of the Federal award.

-(b) Non-Federal entities may translate the Federal award and other documents into another language.
-In the event of inconsistency between any terms and conditions of the Federal award and any translation into another language, the English language meaning will control.
-Where a significant portion of the non-Federal entity's employees who are working on the Federal award are not fluent in English, the non-Federal entity must provide the Federal award in English and the language(s) with which employees are more familiar.
+(c) In the event of inconsistency between English and another language, the English language meaning will control.
+When a significant portion of the recipient’s or subrecipient’s employees administering a Federal award are not fluent in English, the Federal award should be provided in English and the language(s) with which employees are more familiar.

 § 200.112 Conflict of interest.

-The Federal awarding agency must establish conflict of interest policies for Federal awards.
-The non-Federal entity must disclose in writing any potential conflict of interest to the Federal awarding agency or pass-through entity in accordance with applicable Federal awarding agency policy.
+Federal agencies must establish conflict of interest policies for Federal awards.
+A recipient or subrecipient must disclose in writing any potential conflict of interest to the Federal agency or pass-through entity in accordance with the established Federal agency policies.

 § 200.113 Mandatory disclosures.

-The non-Federal entity or applicant for a Federal award must disclose, in a timely manner, in writing to the Federal awarding agency or pass-through entity all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
-Non-Federal entities that have received a Federal award including the term and condition outlined in appendix XII to this part are required to report certain civil, criminal, or administrative proceedings to SAM (currently FAPIIS).
+An applicant, recipient, or subrecipient of a Federal award must promptly disclose whenever, in connection with the Federal award (including any activities or subawards thereunder), it has credible evidence of the commission of a violation of Federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations found in Title 18 of the United States Code or a violation of the civil False Claims Act (31 U.S.C.
+3729–3733).
+The disclosure must be made in writing to the Federal agency, the agency’s Office of Inspector General, and pass-through entity (if applicable).
+Recipients and subrecipients are also required to report matters related to recipient integrity and performance in accordance with Appendix XII of this part.
 Failure to make required disclosures can result in any of the remedies described in § 200.339.
 (See also 2 CFR part 180, 31 U.S.C.
 3321, and 41 U.S.C.
 2313.)

-Subpart C—Pre-Federal Award Requirements and Contents of Federal Awards
+Subpart C - Pre-Federal Award Requirements and Contents of Federal Awards